UCF Grants FAQ

 How does our community or organization receive the grant funding that we have been awarded?

-VT UCF grant funds are not awarded as a single check -- they are released after the grant recipient submits an invoice.
-The funds awarded are available for payment according to Attachment B: Payment Provisions of your grant agreement.
+VT UCF grant funds are not awarded as a single check -- they are released as reimbursement payment after the grant recipient submits an invoice based actual expenses.
+The funds awarded are available for payment according to Attachment B: Payment Provisions in your grant agreement.

-For 2024 Caring for Canopy, Growing Urban Forests in the Face of EAB, and Urban & Community Forestry Grant recipients, funds will be available for payment in accordance with the following schedule:
+For 2026 Communities Caring for Canopy grant recipients, funds will be available for payment in accordance with the following schedule:

 What information should be included in an invoice?

-An invoice should be on municipal or organizational letterhead and must include:
+An invoice should be on municipal or organizational letterhead and must include at a minimum:

 How do we submit an invoice?

-For 2024 grant recipients: As outlined in Attachment B of your grant agreement, invoices shall be address to the below and emailed to elise.schadler@vermont.gov.
+For grant recipients, as outlined in Attachment B of your grant agreement, invoices shall be address to the below and emailed to elise.schadler@vermont.gov.

 Note that the optional mid-project invoice must be accompanied by a mid-project progress report (see section below for a template) and that the required final invoice must be accompanied by a final report and other documentation (see section below).